 Solid

-A solid is a state of matter characterized by its high density, low compressibility, and definite structure compared with the liquid, gaseous states.
-It indicates that the molecules or ions in solids are relatively close together.
-Solid can vary easily from the liquid state by their definite structure, high rigidity, and considerable mechanical strength.
+A solid state of matter in chemistry or chemical science is characterized by its high density, low compressibility, and definite structure compared with liquid, gaseous materials.
+The definite structure, high rigidity, and considerable mechanical strength suggest that the atoms, molecules, or ions in solids are relatively close together.
+Most solids are very easily converted to a liquid state by increasing temperature.

-Solids are classified into two broad categories such as crystalline and amorphous solids.
+Solids are classified into two broad categories, crystalline and amorphous solids.
 The term solid is generally employed for substances that are crystalline in nature.

-Crystalline solids: They are materials whose constituents such as atoms, ions, or molecules are arranged in a definite order.
+They are materials whose constituents such as atoms, ions, or molecules are arranged in a definite order.
 The definite and ordered arrangement of constituents extends over a large distance in the crystal lattice.
-Crystalline solids such as NaCl, ice, or sugar possess a sharp melting point.
+Crystalline solids like sodium chloride (NaCl), ice, or sugar have a sharp melting point.

 Cubic crystal system lattice points and Planes